Category Archives: France

 al18 - 29

-Half a click downstream from Chilac is an easy, short chute (above left) on the far left.
+Half a click downstream from Chilac is an easy, short chute (left) on the far left.
 But once down it I realised the old weir passing below the mill on the right had pretty much been washed away, making the chute redundant and a fun ride down a long, shallow rapid.
 Clearly I was recovering my mojo if I was looking for some white water action again.
 Later, I read this weir has been flushed away for some years, but is another thing the new Canoe Trips, South of France guide had not updated.

 al-44